Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `cryptsetup luksOpen /dev/mmcblk0p1 crypt_sdcard`
 * `cryptsetup luksOpen /dev/nvme0n1p8 crypt_home`

 We should never use them directly as they are now encrypted.
-The decrypted (opened) devices are located at /dev/mapper/crypt_sdcard and /dev/mapper/crypt_home.
+The LUKS mappings (opened) devices are located at /dev/mapper/crypt_sdcard and /dev/mapper/crypt_home.

 The next thing we will do is securely wipe them. **This is a process that will take a long time to complete**, especially with the slower SD card - which is why you should be charging your deck by now.